crisslokman/arch/Memo.md

 3. making a new rofi theme so i can click the arch logo in polybar and run a theme that doesnot look like the one from MOD+P . i will be using the rofi theme collection as starting point to learn how to do it.

+**Idea** :
+the arch botton in polybar can run anycommand , so if i can  program a command that i really need or at least get a list of commands that i want.

 ## stuff to name later